This attractive little Western Australian marsupial is one of the world’s rarest mammals, thought extinct until a chance rediscovery.

 Partners and Supporters

-The Dibbler breed-for-release program is run by Perth Zoo in partnership with Parks and Wildlife and the Dibbler Recovery Team.
+The Dibbler breed-for-release program is run by Perth Zoo in partnership with DBCA and the Dibbler Recovery Team.